 Archaeology Advisor: Severin Fowles

-Other faculty in the Columbia Anthropology Department offering coursework and guidance in archaeology:
+Other faculty at Barnard and Columbia offering coursework and guidance in archaeology:

-- Francesco de Angelis (Associate Professor, Art History and Archaeology, Columbia)
+- Francesco de Angelis (Art History and Archaeology, Columbia)

-- Feng Li (Professor, East Asian Language and Culture, Columbia)
+- Feng Li (East Asian Language and Culture, Columbia)

-- Jue Guo (Assistant Professor, Asian and Middle Eastern Cultures, Banard)
+- Jue Guo (Asian and Middle Eastern Cultures, Banard)

-- Ellen Morris (Assistant Professor, Classics and Ancient Studies, Barnard)
+- Ellen Morris (Classics and Ancient Studies, Barnard)

-Students with a background in archaeology may pursue graduate level research or they may develop careers in a diverse set of fields such as cultural resource management, historic preservation, museum work, repatriation and cultural property law, government, education, journalism, tourism, and the like.
+Students with a background in archaeology pursue careers in a diverse set of fields such as cultural resource management, historic preservation, museum work, field and laboratory work in archaeological sciences, forensics, repatriation and cultural property law, government, education, journalism, tourism, and more.

 Note: Students whose primary interests lie in biological anthropology are also welcome in the archaeology track.
 While there is no biological anthropologist on staff at Barnard, Prof. Fowles works closely with faculty at Columbia to develop a robust course of study for students interested in this specialization.